NEU-SNS/intl-iot/model/model-details.md

 The software that should be installed before running this pipeline.

 ### sample-yi-camera-recording.pcap
-A sample pcap file for demonstration that can be used to predict the amount of device activity based on the traffic in the file.
+A sample pcap file for demonstration that can be used to predict the device activity based on the traffic in the file.

 ### traffic/
 A directory with raw pcap data from several devices.